chrisglein/chrisglein.github.io/rum-runner/rules.md

 </table>

 # END GAME
-The game ends as soon as the crown scores 4 points of rum or the pirate steals 4 rum cards.
+The game ends as soon as the crown scores 4 points of rum or the pirate raids 4 rum cards.
 Whoever hit 4 (or more) points first wins.

 # TERMS & CLARIFICATIONS